Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 “That is why the transferred power is weak at first, but grows stronger as you continue occupancy.
 That is why it is best to cultivate an Attribute, and perhaps to employ mechanical aids, also.”

 “Well.
 That is something I have often wondered about.
 Thank you.
 By the way, keep trying with your death-gaz it is painful, you know.
 So that is something, anyway.
 Now, as to the sermon—a proud and arrogant man, such as yourself—with an admittedly admirable quality of didacticism about him—was given to doing research in the area of a certain disfiguring and degenerative disease.
 One day he contracted it himself.
 Since he had not yet developed a cure for the condition, he did take time out to regard himself in a mirror and say, ‘But on me it does look good.’
 You are such a man, Yama.
 You will not attempt to fight your condition.
 Rather, you are proud of it.
 You betrayed yourself in your fury, so I know that I speak the truth when I say that the name of your disease is Kali.
 You would not give power into the hands of the unworthy if that woman did not bid you do it.
 I knew her of old, and I am certain that she has not changed.
 She cannot love a man.
 She cares only for those who bring her gifts of chaos.
-If ever you cease to suit her purposes, she will put.you aside, deathgod.
+If ever you cease to suit her purposes, she will put you aside, deathgod.
 I do not say this because we are enemies, but rather as one man to another.
 I know.
 Believe me, I do.
-Perhaps it is unfortunate that you

-140 ROGER ZELAZNY

-were never really young, Yama, and did not know your first love in the days of spring. ...
+Perhaps it is unfortunate that you were never really young, Yama, and did not know your first love in the days of spring. ...
 The moral, therefore, of my sermon on this small mount is this—even a mirror will not show you yourself, if you do not wish to see.
 Cross her once to try the truth of my words, even in a small matter, and see how quickly she responds, and in what fashion.
 What will you do if your own weapons are turned against you, Death?”

 “You have finished speaking now?” asked Yama.
 “That's about it.
-A sermon is a warning, and you

-have been warned.”
+A sermon is a warning, and you have been warned.”

 “Whatever your power, Sam, I see that it is at this moment proof against my death-gaze.
 Consider yourself fortunate that I am weakened—”

 “I do indeed, for my head is about to split.
 Damn your eyes!”

 “One day I will try your power again, and even if it should still be proof against my own, you will fall on that day.
-M not by my Attribute, then by my blade.”
+If not by my Attribute, then by my blade.”

 “If that is a challenge, I choose to defer acceptance.
 I suggest that you do try my words before you attempt to make it good.”

-At this point, the sand was halfway up Yama's
+At this point, the sand was halfway up Yama's thighs.

 Sam sighed and climbed down from his perch.

 “There is only one clear path to this rock, and I am about to follow it away from here.
 Now, I will tell you how to gain your life, if you are not too proud.
 I have instructed the monks to come to my aid, here at this place, if they hear a cry for help.
 I told you earlier that I was not going to call for help, and that is true.
-If, however, you begin calling out for aid with that power- M voice of yours, they shall be here before you sink too much farther.
+If, however, you begin calling out for aid with that powerful voice of yours, they shall be here before you sink too much farther.
 They will bring you safely to firm ground and will not try to harm you, for such is their way.
 I like the thought of the god of death being saved by the monks of Buddha.
 Good night, Yama, I'm going to leave you now.”

 Yama smiled.
-“There will be another day, oh Bud-
+“There will be another day, oh Buddha,” he stated.

-LORD OF LIGHT 141

-dha,” he stated.
 “I can wait for it.
 Flee now as far and as fast as you can.
 The world is not large enough to hide you from my wrath.
-I will follow you, and I will teach you of the enlightenment that is pure hellEre.”
+I will follow you, and I will teach you of the enlightenment that is pure hellfire.”

 “In the meantime,” said Sam, “I suggest you solicit aid of my followers or learn the difficult art of mudbreathing.”